TungstenRPA/Docker/README.md

 * why PostGres in 11.2?
 * how to add groups and users and assign users to roles in projects.
 SWAGGER can't do it.
 * If i preconfigure everything manually - users/groups/. then i have to import them. and how do i then set admin password?
 * get database working for roboserver.
+The basic docker compose uses derby, but doesn't start it.
+Is it actually there?
+* How do I set the logging database settings?
 * how to upload robots and types. how to create projects.
 * where are all the roboserver environment variables?
 * install all JDBC drivers.